 Healthy chickens is a given

-Providing the right pen environment and the right feed is essential for keeping chickens healthy, helping them grow and to providing nutrition and energy as efficiently as possible.
-Only healthy chickens can grow in a good way.
+Providing the right pen environment and the right feed is essential to keep the chickens healthy, to help them grow and to provide nutrition and energy as effectively as possible.
+Only chickens that feel good can grow in a healthy way.